 Still, all these people can use HAZER mobile application to get instant in-app notifications 24/7.
 Here are a few more reasons to use Telegram instead of the HAZER app for online notifications:

 - Android and iOS versions.
-Being the powerful IoT mobile app, HAZER Mobile Pro requires iOS 12.0 or Android Android 5.0 or later.
+Being a powerful IoT mobile app, HAZER Mobile Pro requires iOS 12.0 or Android Android 5.0 or later.
 At the same time, Telegram requires iOS 9.0 and Android 4.0.
 It means that even if your employees use older smartphones, they can still get mobile notifications from HAZER.

 - Battery use.
 Even though HAZER processes data in the cloud, it still consumes more battery power than an average messenger.
 Getting notifications in Telegram allows your employees to monitor assets for a long time without recharging phones.